Snow leopard: In captivity

 The Moscow Zoo exhibited the first captive snow leopard in 1872 that had been caught in Turkestan.
-In Kyrgyzstan, 420 live snow leopards were caught between 1936 and 1988 and exported to zoos around the world.
-The Bronx Zoo housed a live snow leopard in 1903; this was the first ever specimen exhibited in a North American zoo.
+The Bronx Zoo housed a live snow leopard in 1903, and this was the first ever specimen exhibited in a North American zoo.
 The first captive bred snow leopard cubs were born in the 1990s in the Beijing Zoo.

-The Snow Leopard Species Survival Plan was initiated in 1984; by 1986, American zoos held 234 individuals.
+The snow leopard Species Survival Plan was initiated in 1984, and by 1986, American zoos held 234 individuals.